The In-ko-pah Railroad

 After nearly two and half years of labor, the mainline of the railroad was completed and a train made the first complete lap around the layout on May 21, 2008!

 There is still much work to be done.
-One passing siding and a couple of spurs remain unfinished.
-At two locations on the mainline, temporary plank bridges fill in until permanent structures can be built.
+There are still two short spur tracks that haven’t been installed.
+A temporary plank bridge fills in until a permanent replacement can be built.
 Some of the wiring for low-voltage structure lighting has not yet been installed.
 Only a small percentage of plants are in place, and there are many mines and structures to be built.

 In the spring of 2009 I began work on the town of Dos Manos, laying down a concrete foundation for a row of buildings.
 The first structure was a small, two-story house.
 A rock shop was next.
+Currently there are five buildings in this town plus a large depot.
 Eventually several more structures will be added.
-Other towns are planned.

-I’ve also begun sculpting my own scale figures, patterned after friends and family members.
+I’m also sculpting my own scale figures, patterned after friends and family members.
+Only a few have been finished so far, but I plan to do many more.

 Building a Stone Retaining Wall